Building Public Notice

-Any upload application submitted via the online portal after the close of business at 4 PM on December 30th, 2020 will have to comply with the 2020 edition.
+Any applications submitted after the close of business at 4 PM on December 30th, 2020 will have to comply with the 2020 edition.

 Customers who utilize the Master Model Programs should begin updating the models to comply with the new code in order to avoid permitting delays.

 For those expired permit applications filed prior to December 31, 2020, the Department will grant extensions for permit issuance, when the following criteria are met:

 - The extension is requested in writing, and an explanation is provided to demonstrate that the application was not abandoned and was being pursued in good faith.

 - The extension is requested no later than 180 days after the expiration.

 These requests will only be processed and approved by the Building Official